 To all our patients, friends and colleagues to celebrate the Chinese New Year, Gong Xi Fa Cai !
 Xin Nian Kuai Le !
-May 2011 be a year that is leaps and bounds ahead of the previous year.
+May the new year be a year that is leaps and bounds ahead of the previous year.
 Have a Happy and Healthy Celebration!

 Wishing Everyone a Prosperous and Healthy Chinese New Year!

 |Need a dental consultation?
 Make an appointment here for a thorough checkup.|